wuichen/narative.co/README.md

 # Narative.co

 Narative builds brands, websites and products for growth-minded companies.. <br />
-We're a team with senior startup experience here to help your business take the next step.
+We’re a team with senior startup experience here to help your business take the next step.

 #### Technology